p0p4k/pflowtts_pytorch/README.md

 model.synthesise(x, x_lengths, y_slice, n_timesteps=10)
 ```
+## Architecture details
+- [x] Speech prompted text encoder with Prenet and RoPE Transformer
+- [x] Duration predictor with MAS
+- [x] Flow matching generative decoder with CFM (paper uses wavenet decoder; we use modified wavenet and optional U-NET decoder is included to experiment with)
+- [x] Speech prompt input currently slices the input spectrogram and concatenates it with the text embedding.
+Can support external speech prompt input (during training as well)
+- [x] pflow prompt masking loss for training
+- [x] HiFiGan for vocoder

 ## TODOs, features and update notes
 - [x] (11/12/2023) Currently it is an experimental repo with many features substituted with quick architecture implementations I found online.
 I will add the original architectures soon.
 - [x] (11/12/2023) Check out `notebooks` for a quick dry run and architecture testing of the model.
 - [x] Anyone is welcome to contribute to this repo.
 Please feel free to open an issue or a PR.